 “Someone get a chair,” he said.
 “A strong one.”

-"What good is a chair going to do?" one of the girls asked.
+“What good is a chair going to do?” one girl asked.

 “We’re going to lift the door.”